POSITION IDENTIFICATION

 1. Maintains a thorough knowledge of academic policies and procedures, serves as a resource for the campus about academic policies and procedures, and interprets, explains and enforces academic policies.

-2. Assures the accuracy and security of student information by developing procedure for maintaining student records in accordance with the Family Educational Rights and Privacy Act (FERPA) and conducting data discrepancy reviews and helping departments resolve errors on student records related to course registration, grades, or appeals.
+5. Assures the accuracy and security of student information by developing procedure for maintaining student records in accordance with the Family Educational Rights and Privacy Act (FERPA) and conducting data discrepancy reviews and resolving errors on student records related to course registration, grades, or appeals.

-13. Oversees the production of transcripts, student enrollment and degree verifications and provides reports and other student information.
+9. Oversees the production of transcripts, credentials, student enrollment and degree verifications.

 SUPERVISION

-The Associate Registrar, Records and Registration is supervised by the Registrar, assigns and oversees the work of full-time non-exempt, part-time, and student employees, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other changes of status of those supervised.
+The Associate Registrar, Records and Registration oversees the work of full-time non-exempt, part-time, and student employees, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other changes of status of those supervised.

 OFFICE OF HUMAN RESOURCES